My Health Record in general practice

 For more information regarding how consumers can upload various documents and information to their own My Health Record, visit The Agency’s website here.

-The ‘Personal health summary’ section of a consumer’s My Health Record is where they can add information about any allergies they have, adverse reactions they have experienced or current medicines they are taking.
+The ‘Personal health summary’ section of a patient’s My Health Record is where they can add information about any allergies they have, adverse reactions they have experienced or current medicines they are taking.
 This information can be viewed by all healthcare professionals involved in the consumer’s care.

-Consumers can add information to their personal health summaries by selecting ‘Documents’ within the top menu bar found in My Health Record, selecting ‘Key information I’ve added’ from the drop-down selection box and then selecting ‘Personal health summary’.
+Patients can add information to their personal health summaries by selecting ‘Documents’ within the top menu bar found in My Health Record, selecting ‘Key information I’ve added’ from the drop-down selection box and then selecting ‘Personal health summary’.

 Personal health summaries are of most use when they are kept up to date.

-Consumers can add information to their personal health notes by selecting ‘Documents’ within the top menu bar found in My Health Record, selecting ‘Key information I’ve added’ from the drop-down selection box and then selecting ‘Personal health notes’.
+Patients can add information to their personal health notes by selecting ‘Documents’ within the top menu bar found in My Health Record, selecting ‘Key information I’ve added’ from the drop-down selection box and then selecting ‘Personal health notes’.

 Representative access to personal health notes can be restricted by the consumer so that only their ‘full access’ nominated representatives can view their personal health notes.
 These settings can be managed by selecting a personal health note and then adjusting the settings found under ‘Manage Access’.